 Credit cannot also be received for 20.31520.415

 Introduces the main concepts of biological physics, with a focus on biophysical phenomena at the molecular and cellular scales.
 Presents the role of entropy and diffusive transport in living matter; challenges to life resulting from the highly viscous environment present at microscopic scales, including constraints on force, motion and transport within cells, tissues, and fluids; principles of how cellular machinery (e.g., molecular motors) can convert electro-chemical energy sources to mechanical forces and motion.
 Also covers polymer physics relevant to DNA and other biological polymers, including the study of configurations, fluctuations, rigidity, and entropic elasticity.
-20.315 and 20.415 meet with 8.241 when offered concurrently.
+Meets with 20.315 and 20.415 when offered concurrently.

 U – Spring (Not offered regularly; consult department)